TRiCAM-Lab/flask-rlwmpst/README.md

 ```
 gcloud init
 ```
-6. Configure the task for firebase & Gcloud on their respective websites.
+6. Configure the task for firebase & Gcloud on their respective websites. <b>Note from Wasita: better documentation pending...</b>
 7. After the task is set up to be hosted on firebase, you can run the bash script found in flask-rlwmpst/server/ to deploy the task.